rhedin/Abe_eliasdb/README.md

 The terminal uses a REST API to communicate with the backend.
 The REST API can be browsed using a dynamically generated swagger.json definition (https://localhost:9090/db/swagger.json).
 You can browse the API of EliasDB's latest version [here](http://petstore.swagger.io/?url=https://devt.de/krotik/eliasdb/raw/master/swagger.json).

+### Clustering:

+EliasDB supports to be run in a cluster by joining multiple instances of EliasDB together.
+You can read more about it [here](https://devt.de/krotik/eliasdb/src/master/cluster.md).

 ### Command line options
 The main EliasDB executable has two main tools:
 ```